Mitch2826/TutorMatch-project/README.md

 TutorMatch is a Python CLI application that helps students find tutors and tutors manage incoming requests.
 It provides registration, login, profile management, and a request workflow between students and tutors.

 ## Features
+- Authentication
-- Student and Tutor registration and login
+  - Student and tutor registration with validation
-- Tutor profile management (subjects, qualifications, hourly rate, availability, tutoring mode)
+  - Login for both roles
+- Profile management
+  - Students and tutors can view and update their profiles
+- Tutor requests
-- Students can create tutoring requests
+  - Students can view tutors and send tutor requests to the preferred tutor
-- Tutors can review and accept or reject requests
+  - Tutors can view and accept or reject requests sent to them
+- Account deletion
+  - Students and tutors can delete their accounts

 ## Tech Stack
-- Python
+- Language: Python
-- SQLAlchemy ORM
+- ORM: SQLAlchemy
-- PostgresSQL
+- Database: PostgresSQL
+- Interface: CLI

 ## Getting Started

 ### 1. Clone and create a virtual environment
-- Windows:
-  - py -3.11 -m venv .venv
-  - .\.venv\Scripts\activate

-- Linux/macOS/WSL:
   - python3 -m venv venv
   - source venv/bin/activate